mlflow/mlflow/docs/source/tracking/tutorials/local-database.rst

 What's Next?
 ============

-Now you have learned how to connect MLflow Tracking with remote storage and database.
+You've now learned how to connect MLflow Tracking with a remote storage and a database.

 There are a couple of more advanced topics you can explore:

-* **Remote environment setup for team development**: While storing runs and experiments data in local machine is perfectly fine for solo development, you should consider using :ref:`MLflow Tracking Server <tracking_server>` when you set up team collaboration environment with MLflow Tracking.
-Read
+* **Remote environment setup for team development**: While storing runs and experiments data in local machine is perfectly fine for solo development, you should consider using :ref:`MLflow Tracking Server <tracking_server>` when you set up a team collaboration environment with MLflow Tracking.
+Read the
   `Remote Experiment Tracking with MLflow Tracking Server <remote-server.html>`_ tutorial to learn more.
 * **New Features**: MLflow team constantly develops new features to support broader use cases.
 See `New Features <../../new-features/index.html>`_ to catch up with the latest features.